HighGroundVision/Crystalys/README.md

 To download match replays as byte arrays supply a valid username and password and match id to the clients constructor then call the DownloadReplay method.

-You can now download this project as a NuGet package through [MyGet](https://www.myget.org/feed/highgroundvision/package/nuget/HGV.Crystalys).
-We may move these packages to [Nuget Gallery](https://www.nuget.org/) in the future.
+You can now download this project as a NuGet package [Nuget Gallery](https://www.nuget.org/packages/HGV.Crystalys/)

 ## License